 Leader’s Oral Opening Comments

 How have great men become great?
-Many became knowledgeable and wise through learning to reading quickly and with accuracy.
+Many became knowledgeable and wise by learning to read quickly and with accuracy.
 If you want to imitate these great historic men this is a great lecture for you.

 Leader’s Oral Closing Comments